Kenneth F. Mattucci, MD, FACS

 One must wonder what would have happened had the New York Hospital made the New York Eye Infirmary a permanent part of its structure and organization.
 The entire surgical staff were physicians on the staff of the New York Hospital, and a large number of the Board of Directors were also on the Board at the New York Hospital.
 Other cities and major general hospitals would probably have followed this format, and there would not be the problem that exists today of freestanding eye and ear hospitals attempting to reaffiliate with general hospitals and universities for survival in this era of cost containment and managed care, and there would not be the duplication of services that exists between the general hospitals and specialty hospitals.
 But perhaps this separation helped to free ophthalmology and otolaryngology to expand to the levels they have achieved, unencumbered by the larger issues and problems of the general hospital.

-John Delafield, Jr, Treasurer of the New York Eye Infirmary and brother of Dr. Edward Delafield, was charged with the task of developing a seal for the Infirmary.
+John Delafield, Jr, Treasurer of the New York Eye Infirmary and brother of Dr. Edward Delafield, was charged with the task of developing a seal for New York Eye and Ear Infirmary.
 He and a committee put forth, and the directors adapted this seal on July 21, 1824, and depicted "the great physician restoring sight to a man born blind, the seal stands as a symbol of the religious background and piety of its founders."
 8,9

 There were many other moves of the New York Eye & Ear Infirmary (illustration, left - click the image to enlarge): in 1827 to 459 Broadway, in 1834 to 96 Elm Street on the corner of Walker Street, and in 1840 to 45-47 Howard Street near Broadway.
-The surgeons called to the attention of the Board of Directors and to the citizenry of New York City the need for a building erected with special reference to the wants of the Infirmary: "Besides the poor of our own city, there are patients from every county of the state, and even from other states, that avail themselves of our benefits."10 The next year, in May of 1845, the Infirmary moved to 97 Mercer Street, between Spring and Prince Streets, the first structure purchased by the New York Eye Infirmary, and it cost $7000.
-The Infirmary very quickly outgrew this space because of the market demand for services and the recognition of excellent care and results.
+The surgeons called to the attention of the Board of Directors and to the citizenry of New York City the need for a building erected with special reference to the wants of New York Eye and Ear Infirmary: "Besides the poor of our own city, there are patients from every county of the state, and even from other states, that avail themselves of our benefits."10 The next year, in May of 1845, New York Eye and Ear Infirmary moved to 97 Mercer Street, between Spring and Prince Streets, the first structure purchased by the New York Eye Infirmary, and it cost $7000.
+New York Eye and Ear Infirmary very quickly outgrew this space because of the market demand for services and the recognition of excellent care and results.
 The Board of Surgeons again appealed to the Directors in a very articulate presentation for the need for larger and more permanent quarters.11 They stated that "this Infirmary was the first established in America, and though situated in the largest and most wealthy city of this country, its financial history presents a strong contrast with that of similar institutions in Boston and Philadelphia."11

 At about this period, in October of 1846, Dr. W.T.
 Morton, a Boston dentist, administered the first ether anesthetic at Massachusetts General Hospital.
 It is reported that 31 days later, John Kearney Rodgers used an ether anesthetic for the drainage of a perirectal abscess and was considered one of New York's foremost general surgeons.12 At the New York Hospital, in approximately 1848, he ligated the innominate artery, a procedure that had never been successfully performed before.
 Dr. Cornelius Rea Agnew (1830-1888), a surgeon at the New York Eye & Ear Infirmary, founded the Brooklyn Eye and Ear Infirmary in 1868 and the Manhattan Eye and Ear Infirmary in 1869.